-The alternatives included in this plan/EIS are presented as a two-tiered approach, which includes techniques for wetland management and also for goose management.
+The alternatives included in this plan/EIS are presented as a two-tiered approach, which includes techniques for wetland management and also for resident Canada goose management.
 Wetland management includes the following elements: hydrology, vegetation, cultural/education, wetland restoration, and park operations.
-Goose management includes the following elements: lethal control (killing), habitat modification, scare and harassment, reproductive control, and cultural/education.
-Each of these elements is composed of various management techniques such as erosion control, managing invasive species, and construction of new trails.
+Resident Canada goose management includes the following elements: lethal control (killing), habitat modification, scare and harassment, reproductive control, and cultural/education.
+Each of these elements is composed of various management techniques such as erosion control, managing invasive plant species, and construction of new trails.
 Through internal scoping meetings and public comments received during the scoping process, the various management techniques were then packaged into four different management alternatives (alternatives B through E) to provide a maximum number of options.
-The No action alternative (alternative A) is also analyzed in this plan/EIS as a requirement of NEPA.
+The no action alternative (alternative A) is also analyzed in this plan/EIS as a requirement of NEPA.

-It is important to note that this plan/EIS attempts to present the entire suite of possible techniques for wetland management and for goose management regardless of constraints such as costs and feasibility.
-However, the type, number, and intensity of wetland management techniques and goose management techniques differ by alternative.
+It is important to note that this plan/EIS attempts to present the entire suite of possible techniques for wetland management and for resident Canada goose management regardless of constraints such as costs and feasibility.
+However, the type, number, and intensity of wetland management techniques and resident Canada goose management techniques differ by alternative.
 The no action alternative (alternative A), includes management techniques that are currently occurring in the park.
-Alternatives B through E offer combinations of high and low intensity techniques for wetland and goose management, which are described fully in the alternatives chapter (chapter 2).
-Low intensity wetland and goose management represent the least number of techniques and the fewest locations available for the park to implement.
-High wetland and goose management represents the maximum number of techniques available to the park to implement and would be applied at the maximum level of effort and at numerous locations.
-The moderate to high intensity wetland and goose management would fall between the low and high intensity, depending on the alternative.
-Specifically, alternative B combines high wetland management with high goose management techniques (includes lethal control); alternative C combines high wetland management with moderate goose management techniques (includes lethal control); alternative D combines low wetland management with low goose management techniques (includes lethal control); and alternative E combines high wetland management with moderate goose management techniques (no lethal control).
+Alternatives B through E offer combinations of high and low intensity techniques for wetland and resident Canada goose management, which are described fully in the alternatives chapter (chapter 2).
+Low intensity wetland and resident Canada goose management represent the least number of techniques and the fewest locations available for the park to implement those techniques.
+High wetland and resident Canada goose management represents the maximum number of techniques available to the park to implement and would be applied at the maximum level of effort and at numerous locations.
+The moderate to high intensity wetland and resident Canada goose management would fall between the low and high intensity, depending on the alternative.
+Specifically, alternative B, which is the preferred alternative, combines high wetland management with high resident Canada goose management techniques (includes lethal control); alternative C combines high wetland management with moderate resident Canada goose management techniques (includes lethal control); alternative D combines low wetland management with low resident Canada goose management techniques (includes lethal control); and alternative E combines high wetland management with moderate resident Canada goose management techniques (no lethal control).